Birds at risk in agricultural landscapes

 Reproductive success in different land cover types and uses (2017-2019): In collaboration with Professor Erica Nol, graduate student Monica Fromberger, and others in the Nol lab at Trent University, we are studying Bobolink to learn about the environmental conditions that provide the best opportunities for reproductive success.
 By pooling existing data collected in pastures and hay fields, and monitoring nests during the 2-year project in conditions where data are lacking (e.g., restored grasslands and fallow fields), we will be able to model Bobolink nest survival across typical conditions.
 Our results should identify conditions associated with high nest survival, thus providing important information about the types and locations of future conservation efforts that could have the greatest positive impacts for nesting Bobolink.

 Testing grazing strategies for Bobolink in pastures (2016-2018): In collaboration with the Ontario Soil and Crop Improvement Association and beef farmers in the Ottawa Valley, we investigated how rotational grazing can be modified to benefit the declining Bobolink population.
 In this 2-year project, we investigated if small Bobolink refuges that are left un-grazed during the nesting season (May through mid-July) are an effective conservation strategy.
 We collected data on cattle movements and Bobolink nesting success on 6 rotationally-grazed pastures.
 Small Bobolink refuges (~3 hectares each) provided areas where Bobolink nest success was substantially higher compared to when these areas were grazed during the nesting season in the other year of our experiment.
-We also found that sections of pasture grazed less intensively than normal can provide successful nesting areas for Bobolink, under certain conditions.
-Overall, our results suggest that pastures on rotationally-grazed beef cattle farms that are un-grazed until Bobolink finish breeding or grazed lightly soon after Bobolink begin nesting can provide areas that enable the birds to fledge young from nests.
+We also found that paddocks (fenced sub-sections of pasture) grazed less intensively than normal can provide successful nesting areas for Bobolink, under particular conditions.
+Overall, our results suggest that paddocks on rotationally-grazed beef cattle farms that are un-grazed until Bobolink finish breeding or grazed lightly soon after Bobolink begin nesting can provide areas that enable the birds to fledge young from nests.
 Future research on the ecological response of nesting Bobolink to grazing pressure and the timing of grazing is needed to clarify best management practices on farms that can benefit nesting Bobolink.

 Tracking Bobolink movements using radio telemetry (2016): Hay fields are often cut before Bobolink nests fledge young.
 In 2016, we conducted a small pilot project to learn more about where adult Bobolink go and if they re-nest after their nests are destroyed by the hay harvest.
 To follow their movements, we tagged 5 birds with miniature radio-tracking devices.
 We tracked 3 Bobolink for more than 5 weeks; none of them re-nested.
 The other 2 birds disappeared from our study area shortly after the hay field they were nesting in was cut.
 This pilot project helped us understand the feasibility of a larger study to address our research questions.